Home > How to Tips

 Jessica Shee

-Summary: Unable to run command in Mac Terminal with the "Operation not permitted" error message?
-Here, we will explain why and provides solutions to solve this error on macOS Ventura/Monterey/Big Sur.
+Summary: Unable to run a command in Mac Terminal with the "Operation not permitted" error message?
+Here, we will explain why this error occurs and provide solutions to resolve it on a Mac.

 operation not permitted Mac Terminal

-Terminal, a built-in macOS utility, is a good helper for Mac users to access the text-based operating system.
-By using some command lines in the Terminal, you can easily view the directories of the user account, manage processes, erase the startup disk, etc. What's more, it is greatly useful to run iBoysoft Data Recovery in macOS Recovery with Terminal to recover data from unbootable Macs.
+By using command lines in the Terminal, you can easily view the directories of the user account, manage processes, erase the startup disk, etc.

-But the Terminal says "Operation not permitted" or "zsh: command not found" after you enter the command such as ls and kill process, what does it mean?
-Quite a few Mac users encounter this Terminal error in macOS Mojave and later versions, even the latest macOS Ventura.
-Keep reading to know why the operation is not permitted and how to fix it.
+However, when you enter the command, Terminal may say "Operation not permitted" or "zsh: command not found", such as ls and kill process.
+What does it mean?
+Read to know why the operation is not permitted and how to fix it.

-As we have known that the operation not permitted could be due to the Full Disk Access permission or System Integrity Protection, then we can proceed to fix this Terminal error with these aspects.
-You can follow the detailed guides below to remove the operation not permitted notification from the Terminal on your Mac computer.
+As we know, the “Operation not permitted” could be due to Full Disk Access permission or System Integrity Protection, so we can fix this Terminal error from these aspects.
+You can follow the detailed guides below to remove the Operation not permitted notification from the Terminal on your Mac computer.

 Enable Full Disk Access to Terminal